 Indira Gandhi Park – It is the green hub of the city.
 An ideal place for relaxation and to interact with nature.

 Polo Park - This is a combination of nature and some business activities.
 Polo Park is widely regarded as a wonderful Botanical Garden.
-Famous for some exclusive collections of flower this park has also got a zoo inside.
-Moreover, the Industries Department of the state runs a handicraft center here which sales traditional shawls and carpets.
+Famous for some exclusive collections of flowers this park has also got a zoo inside.
+Moreover, the Industries Department of the state runs a handicraft centre here which sells traditional shawls and carpets.

 Ganga Lake – Just 6 Km from the city.
-This is a beautiful lake in the midst of the towering Himalayas and as it is located at the foothills of the mountains it offers a spectacular view.
+This is a beautiful lake amid the towering Himalayas and as it is located at the foothills of the mountains it offers a spectacular view.
 The provision of boating has increased its attraction.

 Ziro - Contrary to the name nature has blessed this place with an abundance of beauty.
 Ziro is the headquarter of the Lower Subansiri district.
 The distance from the capital Itanagar is 164 Km.
 Arunachal is the home of many tribal people and among them ’Apatani’ is regarded as the most advanced group.
 They are the inhabitants of this picturesque village.
 Ziro was originally a village but now has turned into a town.
 Situated amid the Apatani plateau which is given the title of World Heritage site by UNESCO, Ziro offers a majestic view of the valley and the Himalayan Mountains which guard it.

 Namdapha National Park - It is in the Changlang district of Arunachal Pradesh and is very close to Indo- Myanmar border.
 Namdapha has got a wide range of flora and fauna.
 It is the home of several animals such as Snow Leopard, Tiger, elephant, gaur, deer, sloth bear etc. It is also the home of rare species called Hoolock Gibbon.
 Trekking and Jeep / Gypsy safari, the park provides both options for jungle lovers.